gstavrinos/ros_rvv/README.md

 `/ros_rvv/radiation_type`: This should most probably not be useful, since it configures the radiation type of the Range message (0 for ultrasound, 1 for IR).

-`/ros_rvv/publish_area`: A boolean that activates/deactivates the publication of the viewed area.
+`/ros_rvv/publish_area`: A boolean that activates/deactivates the publication of the occupancy grid viewed area.

 `/ros_rvv/map_sub_topic`: The topic from which to read the map.
 Currently, the only use of that map is to use its dimensions.